Army senior research scientist retires

+RESEARCH TRIANGLE PARK, N.C. -- An Army senior research scientist retired June 29 after decades of service.

-Dr. Patrick Baker, DEVCOM ARL director (left) presents Dr. Bruce J. West, senior research scientist in mathematics for the U.S. Armuy with a certificate of appreciation as West retires with more than 22 years of federal service.
-(U.S. Army)
+Dr. Bruce J. West, senior scientist in mathematics at the U.S. Army Combat Capabilities Development Command, known as DEVCOM, Army Research Laboratory’s Army Research Office retired after more than 22 years of federal service.

+Across the Army less than 30 senior research scientist positions, known as STs, who serve in general-officer level positions, advising leadership on science matters.

+Officials at West’s ceremony lauded his research that “will have a lasting impact on society in general and the Army in particular.”

 |Date Taken: